klpod221/lesson-plan/WEB/Part4.md

   );
 }

 // 3.
-Sử dụng custom hook để truy cập context function useTheme() {
+Use custom hook to access context function useTheme() {
   const context = useContext(ThemeContext);
   if (context === undefined) {